nirmalgamage/sinhala-songs-lyrics-search-engine/README.md

  - Locate the elasticsearch.bat file in `/bin` folder and run the file. ( go to localhost:9200 to check if the server has started)

  creating index "sindu" in elastisearch server..
  - Run the `create_index.py` file which is located in `Setup-backend` folder using following command.
        > python create_index.py

  insert data to the index..
- - Run `insert_data.py` file, located in `Setup-backend` folder using following command.(songs_data.json file must be located in the same directory)
+ - Run `insert_data.py` file, located in `Setup-backend` folder using following command.(songs_data.json file must be located in the same directory).
       > python insert_data.py

  Run Demo using Program